Utsira: Coat of arms

-The coat of arms, granted on 23 July 1982, represents the light beams emerging from the local Utsira Lighthouse.
-The lighthouse was founded in 1844 and is one of the main landmarks on the municipality.
+The coat of arms was granted on 23 July 1982.
+The official blazon is "Azure, four piles issuant conjoined in cross argent" (I blått et kors dannet ved fire motstøtende sølv spisser).
+This means the arms have a blue field (background) and the charge is a set of four triangles whose points all meet in the centre, together making a cross shape.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The design is meant to symbolize light beams flowing out of the Utsira Lighthouse which was built in the municipality in 1844.
+The municipality wanted to have the lighthouse on their arms since 1976, but no design they tried was approved by the government.
+Eventually, they hired John Digernes in 1980 to prepare a variant that could get approvaled.
+His design was approved in 1982.
+Since 2004 there have been wind turbines built in the municipality and the design of the arms is also seen to represent those with three wings and a tower.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Utsira.
 It is part of the Haugaland prosti (deanery) in the Diocese of Stavanger.

 Transportation

 The island municipality is only accessible by boat.
 There are roads on the island.
 A car ferry operated by Rutebåten Utsira runs four round-trips per day connecting the island to the town of Haugesund on the mainland.
 The trip takes about 70 minutes each way.
 There are ferry docks on the north and south side of the island.
 The northern port is more often used because the southern route takes a little longer; the southern is used if the weather demands.
 An ambulance helicopter can land at the football field in medical emergencies.